Pesticides Policy

 Applicability:

-This policy applies to all University of guelph employees (staff, faculty) and students whose work and/or academic activities require them to handle or conduct work associated with pesticides.
+This policy applies to all University of Guelph employees (staff, faculty) and students whose work and/or academic activities require them to handle or conduct work associated with pesticides (pesticide applicators).

 Policy Statements

-1. All University pesticide applicators who apply pesticides in the environment, for example, but not limited to, field, landscape, and large-scale greenhouse operations, shall be licensed and trained in accordance with prescribed requirements of the Ministry of the Environment and Climate Change (MOECC).
+1. All University pesticide applicators who apply pesticides in the environment, for example, but not limited to, field, landscape, and large-scale greenhouse operations, shall be licensed and trained in accordance with prescribed requirements of the Ministry of the Environment, Conservation and Parks (MECP).

 3. Pesticide applicators shall procure, store and use only those pesticides from the classes for which they are authorized.
-Pesticide class descriptions are found at the MOECC website.
+Pesticide class descriptions are found at the MECP website.

-4. Supervisors and pesticides applicators shall work to enable to use pesticides with the lowest toxicity, as appropriate to the situation and that the application is at the minimum effective rate.
+4. Supervisors and pesticides applicators shall use the pesticides with the lowest toxicity, as appropriate to the situation and apply such that the application is at the minimum effective rate.

 5. Experimental or unregistered pesticides used in research, which are sourced from third party suppliers, shall not be procured, stored or used unless a Material Safety Data Sheet has been sourced and made available by the researcher.